 ... for more than fifteen years and has trained in various types and styles of yoga including power vinyasa, Bikram, flow vinyasa and yin yoga throughout the country.
 Julianne’s style is power vinyasa and she has trained with Baron Baptiste.
 As a teacher, she emphasizes alignment and movement on the breath in order for students to experience the benefits of yoga.
 Julianne is passionate about yoga, and promotes it as an excellent complement to fitness and wellness.
 She particularly loves teaching yoga to women.

-... the Engaged Mindfulness Institute.
-For three years, she taught weekly, trauma-informed yoga and mindfulness meditation classes at the Residential Substance Abuse Treatment unit for women at the Washington, DC Jail’s Correctional Treatment Facility.
-During that time, Jill also taught a similar class for women in the general population at the jail, and led a weekly introduction to meditation class for women and men at the Montgomery County (MD) Pre-Release Center, for incarcerated citizens returning home.
-Jill recently moved to Connecticut.
+...
+Before moving to Connecticut and joining the amazing teachers of Liberation Prison Yoga, Jill taught a weekly, trauma-informed yoga and mindfulness meditation class at the Residential Substance Abuse Treatment unit for women at the Washington, DC Correctional Treatment Facility.
+She led a similar class for women in the general population at the jail and taught a weekly introduction to meditation class for women and men at the Montgomery County (MD) Pre-Release Center, for incarcerated citizens returning home.
+She also helped found the True Refuge Companion Program, which holds loving presence for and meditates with the sick, aged, dying and their caregivers.